Spring Apologetics Lectures

 Engaging Moral Philosophy for Contemporary Apologetics

-By Rolland W. Pack, Professor of Philosophy and Biblical Studies at Freed-Hardeman University.
+By Rolland W. Pack, former Professor of Philosophy and Biblical Studies at Freed-Hardeman University.
 Being the Second Annual Spring Apologetics Lectures held 10 May, 2012.
 Learning from an Encounter with Greek Moral Philosophy/Moving Back to the Knowledge of God/Insights from Heroes of Faith, plus extensive notes and bibliographical data.

 2011: Inaugural Spring Apologetics Lectures